TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Detailed Experiment Setup

 \section{Detailed Experiment Setup}

-\paragraph{Dataset} In our experiment, we utilize six datasets -- Synthetic, ECG5000, and Traffic dataset for the simple model (i.e., Sequence-to-Sequence Gated Recurrent Unit) and ETTh2, ETTm2, and Electricity for the state-of-the-art model (i.e., Informer and N-Beats).
-For each dataset, we describe some metadata of them and experimental setting, including the input length \(n\) and prediction window \(L\).
+\paragraph{Dataset} In our experiment, we utilize eight datasets -- Synthetic, ECG5000, and Traffic dataset for the simple model (i.e., Sequence-to-Sequence Gated Recurrent Unit) and ETTm1, Electricity (i.e., ECL), Traffic, Weather, Exchange, and ILI for the eight recent time-series forecasting models.
+For each dataset, we describe some metadata of them and the experimental setting, including the input length \(n\) and prediction window \(L\).
+Our implementation could be found in Github\footnote{ \url{https://github.com/HyunwookL/TILDE-Q}}.

 \textbf{Synthetic:} As \citet{Guen19dilate} describe, the Synthetic dataset is an artificial dataset for measuring model performance on sudden changes (step functions) with an input signal composed of two peaks.
 The amplitude and temporal position of the two peaks are randomly selected.
 Then the selected position and amplitude of the step are determined by a peak position and amplitude.
-We use 500 time-series for training, 500 for validation and 500 for testing.
-For the Synthetic dataset, we set input length as \(n = 20\) and prediction window as \(L = 40\).
+We use 500 time-series for training, 500 for validation, and 500 for testing.
+For the Synthetic dataset, we set the input length as \(n = 20\) and the prediction window as \(L = 40\).
 The generation code is provided in DILATE Github\footnote{\url{https://github.com/vincent-leguen/DILATE}}.

 \textbf{ECG5000:} This dataset is originally a 20-hour long ECG (Electrocardiogram), downloaded from Physionet\footnote{\url{https://physionet.org/}} and archived in UCR Time Series Classification Archive~\citep{Dau2019UCR}.
-The data is split by each heartbeat and processed to be in equal lengths (140).
+The data is split by each heartbeat and processed in equal lengths (140).
 In the training, we use 500 for training, 500 for validation, and 4000 for testing.
-We take first \(n = 84\) steps as input and predict last \(L = 56\) steps.
+We take the first \(n = 84\) steps as input and predict the last \(L = 56\) steps.

 \textbf{Traffic:} Traffic dataset is a collection of 48 months (2015-2016) hourly road occupancy rate (between 0 to 1) data from the California Department of Transportation\footnote{\url{http://pems.dot.ca.gov}}.
-As \citet{Guen19dilate} do, we utilize univariate series of the first sensor, a total of 17544 data points.
+For the GRU model, we utilize univariate series of the first sensor, a total of 17544 data points as \citet{Guen19dilate} do.
 We set our problem as forecasting \(L = 24\) future occupancy rates with \(n = 168\) historical data (past week).
 We use 60\% of the data for training, 20\% for validation, and the rest for evaluation.
+For recent time-series forecasting models, we conduct multivaraite time-series forecasting and adopt hyperparameter settings from Time-Series-Library Github\footnote{\url{https://github.com/thuml/Time-Series-Library} }.